• Skip to primary navigation

 Battery 9V1

-An NPN transistor 2N2222 serves as a common emitter amplifier in this simple circuit receiving feedback from the RC network.
+NPN transistor 2N2222 work like amplifier in this small circuit which gets feedback from RC network.

 Formulas: